planetfederal/workshops/workshops/suiteintro/doc/source/geowebcache/seeding.rst

 #.
 To start, open GeoWebCache from the Dashboard:

 .. figure:: img/gwc_dashboard.png
-   :align: center

-   *Linking to GeoWebCache from the Dashboard*
+   Linking to GeoWebCache from the Dashboard

 #.
 The interface of GeoWebCache lists all configured GeoServer feature types currently being served by GeoServer.
 You'll see our ``earth`` layers along with others that ship by default.

    .. figure:: img/gwc_screen_welcome.png
-      :align: center

 #.
 Locate our ``earthmap`` group layer in the list and click the :guilabel:`OpenLayers [png]` preview

    .. figure:: img/gwc_screen_cachedemo.png
-      :align: center

-   *OpenLayers preview of the cache in EPSG:4326 with PNG image format*
+   OpenLayers preview of the cache in EPSG:4326 with PNG image format

 #.
 Go back to the GeoWebCache main page and locate our ``earthmap`` layer group.
 Click :guilabel:`Seed this layer`.

    .. figure:: img/gwc-screen_seedprops.png
-      :align: center

 #.
 On the next page, we can set our tiling strategy, including the scale levels, tile boundaries, and image format for our ``earthmap`` cache.
 Make your values look like these: